A Neural Markovian Multiresolution Image Labeling Algorithm: Introduction

+The main goal of the work described in the present paper was to evaluate the MCV algorithm on the basis of both subjective and objective criteria.
+The objective criteria considered are the principal criteria used by researchers for the quantitative evaluation of region-based segmentation algorithms, that is, the probabilistic Rand index (PRI) and the variation of information (VOI).
+The present paper seeks to formally describe the motivation for MCV algorithm and the result of its evaluation.

-The second section of this paper describes the (sequential) MCV algorithm, while Section 3 describes the MRF image evaluation criterion used by MCV.
-Some results of applying the algorithm are presented in section 4 and the paper concludes with the final section.
+The second section of this paper describes a general approach to hierarchical low-level vision based on representing the process of connected component labeling in terms of trees of partitions and then outlines some aspects of the MCV algorithm.
+Section 3 provides a formal evaluation of the MCV algorithm on the basis of both subjective (qualitative) and objective (quantitative) criteria. and the paper concludes with the final section.